Pieohpah/gps-file-converter/README.md

 # GPS File Converter

-Module that imports and exports geolocation files : Garmin .gpx, Google Maps .kml, GeoJSON and PlaceGaze .pgt
+Module that imports and exports geolocation files : .gpx, .kml, GeoJSON and PlaceGaze .pgt and .pgtz